aptible/www/src/markdown/legal/terms-of-service.md

 **"Acceptable Use Policy"** means the policy currently available at https://www.aptible.com/legal/acceptable-use, as it may be updated by us from time to time.

-**"Application"** means an app you are running as an Enclave Containerized Service.
+**"Application"** means an app you are running as an Aptible Deploy Containerized Service.

 **"Aptible Marks"** or **"Marks"** mean any trademarks, service marks, service or trade names, logos, and other designations of Aptible and its affiliates that we may make available to you in connection with this Agreement.